lvanlowe/CodeCamp/SportTraining-NGRX/README.md

-# TourOfHeroes
+# SportTraining base on TourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2. and upgrate to version 8

 ## Development server